 The Albaicín word has several meanings, however, the closest one to reality is “slanted neighborhood.”

+The Albaicin is not easy to walk!
 We can therefore recommend going up by a bus which departs from the stop near the Isabel la Catolica Monument.

 We propose you the following itinerary in Granda to enjoy el Albaycin and the best views over the Alhambra palace.